By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 The execution firstly calls

-In addition, UI will change to display diaries after model updates filteredDiaries
+In addition, UI will change to display diaries after model updates filteredDiaries, since UI is constantly listening for the change in Model.

 The Sequence Diagram below shows how the components interact with each other for the above mentioned scenario.